Industrial Injury Attorney

 in Wilkes-Barre, PA

 Millions of workers are injured on the job in the United States every year and thousands are killed in fatal workplace accidents.
-According to OSHA, in 2018, 5,250 workers were killed on the job, more than 14 worker deaths each day in this country.
-If you or a loved one have suffered a serious workplace injury in Pennsylvania or an injury involving an industrial machine, you need to contact an experienced lawyer for a complete evaluation of your case.
+According to OSHA, in 2019, 5,333 workers were killed on the job, more than 14 worker deaths each day in this country.
+If you or a loved one have suffered a serious workplace injury in Pennsylvania or an injury involving an industrial machine, you need to contact an experienced lawyer for a thorough evaluation of your case.

 An Industrial Injury Attorney Can Help You Seek Compensation for Serious Injuries

 Falls, work-related transportation accidents, and accidents involving industrial machinery can cause catastrophic and sometimes fatal injuries.
 Faulty equipment or industrial machinery in the workplace can result in injuries to workers, including electrocution, severe burns, amputation, brain and spinal cord injuries, severe crushing injuries, internal injuries, or paralysis, among many other serious injuries.
 A serious industrial injury or another workplace injury can affect your life and also your family.
 You need to act quickly to ensure you get experienced legal representation to protect your best interests.

 When a workplace accident involved a defective or dangerous piece of equipment or a third party, you may have a right to compensation beyond Workers’ Comp in the form of a third-party lawsuit.
 Many people in Wilkes-Barre and throughout Pennsylvania work with industrial machinery, transportation equipment, construction equipment, and other heavy equipment every day.
 It is the job of your employer to provide a safe work environment, and this includes safe equipment.